Sarah Claridge BSc (Hons) Physiotherapist, MCSP, HCPC, AACP

 Due to my back pain and spinal problem when young I was introduced to physiotherapy which enabled me to self-manage my condition and strengthen my core through Pilates and other exercises.
 This enabled me to enjoy my horse riding & hobbies.
 Having first-hand experience of back pain and physiotherapy, it sparked my interest in human anatomy.
 I then knew I wanted to do a job where I was able to work with people and incorporate health and wellbeing in the process.

 I Qualified as a Chartered Physiotherapist in 2005 and went onto specialise in the musculoskeletal field after two years of general rotations.
-I have been working in the NHS and private sector for over 12 years.
+I have worked in the NHS since qualifying for over 16 years and the private sector since 2007.
 I have extensive experience of musculoskeletal conditions and pathologies, with a good knowledge and interpretation skills of radiological investigations.
 I currently provide advanced assessment and treatment plans for a multitude of sports/post trauma injuries and post-operative rehab, whiplash, chronic conditions, hypermobility, rheumatologically conditions and lower limb amputees.

 I have done extensive post graduate training including acupuncture, manual therapy, kinesiology taping, exercise based rehab and coaching.
 As a certified APPI Pilates instructor, I am able to incorporate my training to cater for all levels of ability and tailor programmes and classes to peoples own personal needs.